 Recovery from co-occurring depression and addiction requires treatment that takes into account the whole person, and not just the physical effects of a person’s struggles.

-Our inpatient and residential treatment programs at Addiction Campuses provide personalized treatment plans for patients to help them achieve successful addiction recovery.
+Our inpatient and residential treatment programs at Vertava Health provide personalized treatment plans for patients to help them achieve successful addiction recovery.
 Patients who have co-occurring disorders receive a dual-diagnosis treatment plan designed to treat both addiction and mental health struggles.

 Our dual diagnosis programs offer an integrated treatment plan that involves behavioral therapy, medication, and other treatment services based on each patient’s needs.